-The hyacinth bean is commonly cultivated in warm temperate and tropical climates for its edible seed, there are many named varieties varying in height from 60cm to 2 metres.
+The hyacinth bean is commonly cultivated in warm temperate and tropical climates for its edible seed.
 Plants are fairly fast-growing, young pods are ready to harvest from 70 - 120 days after sowing.

 Nitrogen fixing.
 Hardy to zone 10.